Flanders Nature Center & Land Trust

 Flanders Nature Center & Land Trust is a non-profit nature center and land trust located at 5 Church Hill Road in Woodbury, Connecticut.
-Established in 1963, the organization holds in trust over 2,100 acres of open space in seven preserves in Woodbury, Bethel, Southbury and Middlebury.
+Established in 1963, the organization holds in trust over 2,100 acres of open space in seven preserves in Woodbury, Bethlehem, Southbury and Middlebury.

 The center offers classes in nature, art, summer camps, after-school and other programs for adults, children and school groups.